barretstorck/server-request-router/README.md

-# fork-middleware
+# server-request-router
-A PSR-15 compliant HTTP middleware that routes requests to other middlewares
+A PSR-15 compliant HTTP router and middleware that routes requests to other middlewares